lmfjeff/Dream-Team-Selector/README.md

 ## Deployment
 - Vercel

-## Static export

 ## Future Improvement
 - Fetch All Marvel Characters Data into our own DB to avoid hitting rate limit
 - Fetch Marvel Characters from our own DB to improve fetching filter (Marvel API only provide filter by exact name & nameStartsWith)
-- use CDN to cache static page to improve load time
+- Use CDN to cache static page to improve load time